ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 The introduction to microservices was very interesting since moving away from monoliths is the way to go." -- Ken

 "The tips received during the communication essentials sessions are a backpack full, good enough to present myself in a proper way.
-Diverse technologies used in JWorks e.g. turning a monolith to Microservices, a different type of database like MongoDB, running your applications in Docker containers and such." -- Michiel
+Diverse technologies used in JWorks e.g. turning a monolith to microservices, a different type of database like MongoDB, running your applications in Docker containers and such." -- Michiel

-"Learning about the existence of 'Microservices' versus 'monoliths'.
+"Learning about the existence of 'microservices' versus 'monoliths'.
 Writing unit-tests to see if the code does what it should do before deploying the application in production.
 And the introduction to the MongoDB database and how to use it in the command line interface." -- Jef